Tropic Sprockets / Once Were Brothers: Robbie Robertson and The Band

 The trio was booed on stage in part because of their electric guitars.
 Shortly after The Band was born, a mixture of blues, country, and soul.
 Folks that understood the music felt it was life changing, like nothing else ever heard.

 The Band went on to record the catchy “Up on Cripple Creek.”
 The single was a hit, utilizing bluegrass rhythms and with the percussion of Native American drums.
 Abruptly, Helm gets cold feet seeing Dylan court all of his famous celebrities and music friends.

 Longtime friend Martin Scorsese appears along with Bruce Springsteen, George Harrison, Taj Mahal, and Eric Clapton, all of them in awe of the five members: Robertson, Helm, Garth Hudson, Rick Danko, and Richard Manuel.

 After Helm quits, Robertson discovers an odd pink house, lined with asbestos.
 It becomes a sanctuary of freedom and inspiration.
 Helm returns and the famous song The Weight is recorded.

 Then, The Band gets famous and parties to excess.
-Literal accidents happen involving cars.
-Manuel breaks his neck.
-The band discovers heroin.
+Accidents happen involving cars.
+Manuel broke his neck.
+The band discovered heroin.

 The energy dissipated.